-Remmi King and Tavie Goodwin from Kaniva College placed in the top 10 of all the entries submitted in the Australian competition of Caring for our Watersheds with their proposal about wasting food.
+Remmi and Tavie from Kaniva College placed in the top 10 of all the entries submitted in the Australian competition of Caring for our Watersheds with their proposal about wasting food.
 They wanted to reduce organic food going to landfill and thought the best way to so in their community would be through education.

 Remmi and Tavie discovered that amazingly, the average Australian household wastes up to 345kg of food a year, most of this ending up in landfill.
 At the same time, when organic food rots in landfill it creates methane, a harmful gas to us and the environment.